CakeKing64/MCServerLauncher/README.md

 # MCServerLauncher

-Allows for an easy way to create Vanilla (for now) servers
+Allows for an easy way to create Vanilla and Spigot servers

 Cool things: